 Through litigation and advocacy, the ACLU is working to protect and expand access to the ballot, while fighting back against attempts to curtail an essential right in our democracy.

-In 2014, Governor Patrick signed into law a set of important ACLU-backed measures, including early voting, online voter registration, pre-registration for 16-year-olds, and post-election audits to ensure every vote is properly counted.
+In 2014, then-Governor Patrick signed into law a set of important ACLU-backed measures, including early voting, online voter registration, pre-registration for 16-year-olds, and post-election audits to ensure every vote is properly counted.

-The 2020 election saw the highest levels of voter participation in US history, but assault on the Capitol that followed was a reminder of just how fragile our democratic institutions really are.
+The 2020 election saw the highest levels of voter participation in US history, but the assault on the Capitol that followed was a reminder of just how fragile our democratic institutions really are.
 We are committed to shoring those institutions up.

 Visit the Secretary of the Commonwealth’s website to register to vote, find your polling location, learn about your ballot, and more.